How to Install an Asphalt Driveway - The Gravel Base is Most Important

-DEAR TIM: We are building a new home and we are installing a blacktop driveway.
+DEAR TIM: We're building a new home and we are installing a blacktop driveway.
 There is conflicting information in the bids.
-One contractor wants to install a three inch thick blacktop surface on the hill leading up to the house.
-Another contractor says a two inch surface is sufficient.
+One contractor wants to install a three-inch-thick blacktop surface on the hill leading up to the house.
+Another contractor says a two-inch surface is sufficient.
 My husband and I want a strong driveway that will last for many years.
 Which bid is better?
 Anna H., Danville, PA

 Blacktop is simply a form of concrete.
-It is typically a mixture of sand, stones of different size and liquid asphalt.
+It's typically a mixture of sand, stones of different size, and liquid asphalt.
 The sticky asphalt binds the sand and stone together and acts as a superior waterproofing material.
 This is why asphalt drives and roadways can withstand years of abuse from Mother Nature and still perform.
 But the asphalt binder has one slight drawback.
 Although it seems to be a solid material, it actually can flow or move when pressure is applied to it.

 The soil beneath the gravel must also be of good quality.
 Once the driveway is excavated, the soil should be compacted before the gravel base is installed.
 If the driveway is located in an area of wet or marshy soil, you should consider installing a special Geo-textile fabric over the soil before the gravel is installed.
 This fabric stops soil and silt particles from fouling the gravel.
 If silt and soil gets into the gravel, it acts as a lubricant.
 The gravel loses considerable strength when this occurs.

-The two inch thick layer of blacktop should be fine as long as the gravel base is installed correctly.
 Adding extra blacktop thickness will not significantly extend the life of the surface.
+The two-inch-thick layer of blacktop should be fine as long as the gravel base is installed correctly.
 Keep in mind that blacktop is available in many different blends and mixtures.
 Each mixture has its own recipe of the sand, gravel and liquid asphalt components.
 Talk with each contractor and ask which blend is best for your area.
 If you get conflicting answers, then you better get a third opinion.